aknutas/aknutas.github.io/publications.md

 <br/>

 #### Smart Cities, Services and Environments
+Knutas A., Pourzolfaghar Z., & Helfert M. (2019) The Role and Impact of Descriptive Theories in Creating Knowledge in Design Science.
+In: Holzinger A., Silva H., Helfert M. (eds) Computer-Human Interaction Research and Applications.
+Communications in Computer and Information Science, vol 654.
+Springer, Cham. ([SpringerLink](https://link.springer.com/chapter/10.1007%2F978-3-030-32965-5_5) | [Postprint from LUTPub](https://lutpub.lut.fi/handle/10024/160699))

 Knutas A., Pourzolfaghar Z., & Helfert M. (2017).
 A Meta-Level Design Science Process for Integrating Stakeholder Needs - Demonstrated for Smart City Services.
 In *Proceedings of the International Conference on Computer-Human Interaction Research and Applications - Volume 1: CHIRA (pp. 75-84)*.
 DOI: 10.5220/0006512500750084 ([ScitePress](https://doi.org/10.5220/0006512500750084) open access)

 Ranta, T., Föhr, J., Karttunen, K., & Knutas, A. (2014).
 Radio frequency identification and composite container technology demonstration for transporting logistics of wood biomass. *Journal of Renewable and Sustainable Energy*, 6(1).